WilliamWoha/csjournal/docs/source/Semester1/PF/Topic08.rst

 | The thing is, there's actually 4 types of Operators.
 Arithmetic, Logical, Relational, and Bitwise.
 I titled this page as "Maths Operators" so it was easy to find and also because "Arithmetic" just sounds fancy but also unnecessary.
 | I'll still say Arithmetic Operators for the rest of the page though.
 |
-| Logical and Relational Operators will be done with :ref:IF.
+| Logical and Relational Operators will be done with :ref:`s1-pf-t12`.

 Arithmetic Operators
 ^^^^^^^^^^^^^^^^^^^^